- This event has passed.

 Sponsored by Wonder Workshop

-In this edWebinar, attendees will learn what elements need to be present to foster a strong sense of motivation in students as well as what hinders motivation from taking root.
-Wonder Workshop’s Brisa Ayub, Senior Marketing Programs Manager, and Scott Traylor, VP of Software Design, will explore how different students respond to various types of learning and how current behavioral science research and game design can be applied to the classroom to help each student find their own motivation to learn and explore.
+In this edWebinar, learn what elements need to be present to foster a strong sense of motivation in students as well as what hinders motivation from taking root.
+Wonder Workshop’s Brisa Ayub, Senior Marketing Programs Manager, and Scott Traylor, VP of Software Design, explore how different students respond to various types of learning and how current behavioral science research and game design can be applied to the classroom to help each student find their own motivation to learn and explore.

 About the Presenters